 Features of key messages

-- Concise: Ideally 3 key messages per page; each statement only 1-3 sentences in length or under 30 seconds when spoken.
+- Concise: Maximum 3 key messages per page; each statement only 1-3 sentences long or under 30 seconds when spoken.

-- Strategic: Define, differentiate and address benefits/value proposition.
+- Strategic: Define, differentiate and align with benefits/value proposition.

 - Relevant: Balance what you need to communicate with what your audience needs to know.